minitools/savvy/README.txt

 1. scans local folders, extracting last modification date
 2. archives folders that were changed since last scan

-Folders are archived into a fixed destinamtion folder (currently hard-coded) as Zip files with the following name:
+Folders are archived into a fixed destination folder (currently hard-coded) as Zip files with the following name:

 {folder name}-{dateYYMMDD-HHMMSS}.zip